xcuadrado/api/api/easymarketing-api-en.md

 * The `price` attribute is of the type `Integer` or `Float`.
 The price includes taxes.

+* The `currency` attribute is of the type `String`.
+The international 3-letter code as defined by the ISO 4217 standard.
+Like "EUR" or "USD".
+Only one currency per product allowed.

 * The `image_url` is of the type `String`.

 * The `shipping` attribute is an `Array of Object` and the Objects have the following attributes: